fss1/ntp_checker/README.md

 ### Monitoring Reference Clocks ###

-An additional requirement was made to check the reference clock of the NTP source and compare this to a list of permitted clock addresses.
+A request was made (July 2017) to check the reference clock of the NTP source and compare this to a list of permitted clock addresses.
 This configuration is defined in the permitted_ref_clocks.txt file.
 The format is:
 `ntp.source.address, permitted.ref.1, permitted.ref.2`
-If this file is present, future versions (above 0.0.65) should check the reference sources are permitted.
-A test script, permitted.pl was written to read the permitted_ref_clocks file and place the contents in a hash of arrays and generate the log file entry.
+Simply edit the example provided and place in the same folder as the timewatch script.
+If this file is present, future versions of timewatch above 0.0.65 will check the reference clock sources are permitted.
+The log file created on each run now shows the reference clock list used in the header	.
+A test script, permitted.pl was written to read the permitted_ref_clocks file and place the contents in a hash of arrays; this became a sub-routine within timewatch.
+The alerting behaviour described above is present for reference clock alerts.  i.e. a warning for the same source must be present on two successive runs of the script to send and alert.